RomMarr/MEMO-F424/README.md

 ## Information

 - M1 folder need to be refactored
-- The code here are not always complete or documented (for now)
+- The code here is not always complete or documented (for now)